 Read more about cost savings and benefits of comprehensive SPHM programs in the OSHA report, Safe Patient Handling Programs: Effectiveness and Cost Savings.
 A report from the Fiscal Policy Institute looks specifically at the benefits and cost-savings of safe patient handling in New York.

-Learn more by attending the NYSNA workshop Safe Patient Handling: Best Practices for Preventing Musculoskeletal Injuries.
+Learn more by attending the NYSNA Workshop Safe Patient Handling and Early Mobility.

 Safe Patient Handling and Mobility Resources